 Keeping Your Child’s Eyes Healthy

+After you leave the office, what should you do to preserve your child’s vision?
+Whether your child walks out with new glasses or not, you can do a lot to ensure that your child’s eyes keep developing properly.
 It’s important to start proper eye nutrition at as early an age as possible in an effort to prevent serious eye problems later on in life.
 Making sure your child eats their fruits and vegetables is extremely important for good eye health.

 You can also try daily vitamin supplements like the Ocu-Plus Formula to help strengthen eyes and vision.